 - We obtained an understanding of the internal controls designed by management relating to revenue recognition and IT systems involved in revenue recognition.
-In this context, we evaluated the design effectiveness of IT general controls used by the Group and the Company for revenue recognition purposes. - We examined, on sample basis, the correct transfer of data from the relevant IT systems to the general ledger. - We assessed, on a sample basis, the appropriateness of revenue recognition and allocation to the correct period through (a) comparing transactions with underlying data, including invoices, contracts and proof of collection, (b) reperforming relevant revenue calculations. - We assessed reasonableness of management's assumptions and estimates used to determine the timing of revenue recognition relating to initial listings and changes in share capital. - We assessed whether the accounting policies and the methodology applied by management is appropriate and complies with IFRS 15 "Revenue from Contracts with Customers". - We assessed the adequacy of related disclosures included in financial statements in respect of this matter.
+In this context, we evaluated the design effectiveness of IT general controls used by the Group and the Company for revenue recognition purposes. - We examined, on a sample basis, the transfer of data from the relevant IT systems to the general ledger. - We assessed, on a sample basis, the appropriateness of revenue recognition and allocation to the correct period through (a) tracing transactions back to underlying data, including invoices, contracts and proof of collection, (b) reperforming relevant revenue calculations. - We assessed reasonableness of management's assumptions and estimates used to determine the timing of revenue recognition relating to initial listings and other corporate acts. - We assessed whether the accounting policies and the methodology applied by management is appropriate and complies with IFRS 15 "Revenue from Contracts with Customers". - We assessed the adequacy of related disclosures in compliance with the requirements of IFRS in the separate and consolidated financial statements in respect of this matter.